 Pilots are typically ranked by their experience, or flight hours, the qualifications they possess (such as an instrument or instructor ratings), and the complexity of aircraft they have flown.
 Whilst gaining experience (referred to as building hours) pilots may work several jobs, gradually building up their experience as they progress through ever more complex aircraft.

-Self-funded pilots can expect, once qualified as a commercial pilot to fly small, single or twin-engine aircraft in rural areas.
+Self-funded pilots can expect, once qualified as a commercial pilot to fly small, single or twin-engine aircraft such as a Cessna 210 or Beechcraft Baron in rural areas.
 Whilst the pay is meager and often not the same as major airlines, the lifestyle experienced and lessons learned are invaluable.

 Typically a larger company will progress junior pilots through the increasing complexity of types, from single to twin-piston operated under the visual flight rules, into single-engine turbine aircraft, and finally, twin-engine turbine and pressurized aircraft operated instrument flight rules.
 Starting wages may be in the order of $20 per hour, meaning that pilots building hours would need to supplement their flying wages with local part-time work such as waitressing or bartending.
 This rate increases with experience, generally up to about $70 to $90 per hour.

 The day I graduated to co-pilot was one of the proudest of my life.
 Becoming a First Officer marks a significant increase in pay and respect, it’s a mark of trust by an airline and gives you a lot more sway with company management and the rest of the aviation community.
+Airline First Officers earn up to $190,000 per year.
 In addition, should you wish to move to another airline or get a different job as a pilot, your prospects are much better.

-Regional airlines have entry requirements of around 1500 hrs and include airlines such as air Wisconsin, horizon air which operate aircraft like the Q400, E175, Emb145
+Regional airlines have entry requirements of around 1500 hrs and include airlines such as air Wisconsin, horizon air which operate aircraft like the Q400, E175, and Emb145.

 Established or premium international airlines will generally pay a higher wage, in order to attract the highest skilled pilots to their operation.

 Major airlines generally require upwards of 3000 hours.
-Examples of major airlines are the mainliners Delta, Alaska Airlines, JetBlue, Cathay pacific, air china, Qantas, and United.
-These companies operate a range of complex and highly sophisticated aircraft such as the B737/767/787/747 A380 A330 A340
+Examples of major airlines are the mainliners Delta, Alaska Airlines, JetBlue, Cathay Pacific, Air China, Qantas, and United.
+These companies operate a range of complex and highly sophisticated aircraft such as the Boeing 737,767,787, and 747, and Airbus A380, A330 and A340.

 For most commercial pilots, getting captaincy is the pinnacle of their career.
+Airline Captain Salary is up to $300,000+ per year.
 Sure there’s a difference between captaining a small regional passenger aircraft vs being in command of a trans-Atlantic A380 flight, but it’s a huge milestone none-the-less.

 For a Captain of a wide-body double-deck airliner such as the Boeing 747-800, the typical hourly rate is $285 per hour.
 The salary is highly dependent on who you work for, and in which country you work.
-Considering all travel allowances and overtime, the highest-paid airline captains make around $350,000-$450,000 per year.
-Whilst impressive, this is about mid-range of international carriers such as Emirates and Cathay Pacific
+Considering all travel allowances and overtime, some of the highest-paid airline captains in the US, Canada and Australia make around $350,000-$450,000 per year.
+Whilst impressive, this is about mid-range of other international carriers in the Middle East such as Emirates and premium Asian carriers such as Cathay Pacific with salaries of up to $700,000 recorded.

 Its not an easy slog becoming an airline captain.
-It may be possible to progress from first officer to captain in some junior airlines within 4-6 years or around 5,000 flight hours.
+It may be possible to progress from First Officer to Captain in some junior airlines within 4-6 years or around 5,000 flight hours.
 More senior airlines, however, such as Qantas and Emirates have very strict progression schedules.
 In these airlines, it isn’t unusual for it to take around ten to fifteen years to progress to captaincy on aircraft such as the Boeing 747-800 and Airbus A-380 double-deck wide-body long haul international airliners.
+This might even mean changing types a number of times to progress to a command role.

 Meeting the company experience and hour requirements are only the start of the process.
 Your performance over your career will be critically analyzed to determine whether you have what it takes to be a captain and command some of the most technologically sophisticated aircraft to have ever taken to the skies.
 After a paper board, you will likely have multiple interviews and simulator checks to progress onto a command course.